NeuroTechX/ntx_slack_archive/eegdata.md

 >
 Also, i thinks it's better to have a lot of smaller dataset, rather than a few big one. it is important to have diversity in the benchmark, so results are more robust

+5/3/2017 8:55 PM

+ **alexandre.barachant** :

+ >there will be some interesting questions about how we rank the different algorithm.